WalletConnect/walletconnect-docs/README.md

 ## Getting Started

-Currently the WalletConnect protocol has references implementations written in Typescript for the Client \(browser/react-native/nodejs\), the Bridge Server and the Push server.
+Currently the WalletConnect protocol has references implementations written in Typescript for the Client, the Bridge Server and the Push server.

 To quickly setup for your Dapp or Wallet, go to [Quick Start](quick-start.md) for code examples.